raheem916/LTU-Reboot-Digital-Coding/module-3/Instructions.md

 ## Task 16

 1. Use a for loop and console.log out the 7 times table
-2. Create a function and place the fore loop inside it
+2. Create a function and place the for loop inside it
 3. Call the function

 ## Task 17